apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies a list of ClusterComponentSpec objects used to define the individual components that make up a Cluster.
+<p>Specifies a list of ClusterComponentSpec objects used to define the individual Components that make up a Cluster.
-This field allows for detailed configuration of each component within the Cluster.</p>
+This field allows for detailed configuration of each Component within the Cluster.</p>
-<p>Note: <code>shardingSpecs</code> and <code>componentSpecs</code> cannot both be empty; at least one must be defined to configure a cluster.</p>
+<p>Note: <code>shardingSpecs</code> and <code>componentSpecs</code> cannot both be empty; at least one must be defined to configure a Cluster.</p>
 </td>
 </tr>
 <tr>